 And I think it’s one of the most important types of love, because, as Alan Watts says “it’s only when you’re in love with another person that you see them as they really are … a divine being … when you’re not in love with people, you see only a fragmented version of them.”

 So, like Carsie Blanton said – “Instead of trying to deny it, or ignore it, or call it something different in each different situation, I want to call it like I feel it: I’m in love.
-I’m in love with my husband, several of my friends, most of the musicians who move me (including some who are dead, such as Chet Baker, who would sympathize), and a handful of people I hardly know but have had good conversations/dances/make out sessions with.
-I fall in love all the time.”
+I’m in love with my husband, several of my friends, most of the musicians who move me (including some who are dead) and a handful of people I hardly know but have had good conversations/dances/make out sessions with.”

 I know there are other types of love, but let’s not belittle – or make too much of – this type of love – the kind that makes you feel like you’ve died and gone to heaven, even if it’s just for a moment.